SwingGuy1024/Blog/JavaOptionalMisuse.md

         process(widget, data);
     }

-The IDE will then check the code that calls this method to make sure the value can't be null, and generates an inspection if it gets called incorrectly.
+The IDE will then check the code that calls this method to make sure the value can't be null, and generates an inspection failure if it gets called incorrectly.
 IntelliJ also includes a `@Contract` annotation that lets you specify under what conditions a method may return null.
 I have found this to be a very powerful solution to the problem, but the chief drawback to this is that it only works when using the Intellij IDE.
 When I'm on a team that has standardized on Eclipse, Netbeans, or some other IDE, I'm the only one who can see the inspection failures.

 I've gotten strange pushback against this approach.
 Most commonly I get the claim that we shouldn't rely on an external tool.
 I find this a strange argument, since the annotations provide an additional level of checking for our code.
 So for Eclipse users, there's may be no advantage to using these annotations, but there's no drawback either.
 Annotations were designed with the understanding that the compiler will ignore any annotations that it doesn't understand, to prevent their use from creating a dependency.